Skip to content

 CMD ["dotnet", "example.dll"]

-When running a .NET application as a service using systemctl, you can add the required environment variables to load for a specific service.
+When running a .NET application as a service using systemctl, you can add the required environment variables to be loaded for a specific service.

 1. Create a file named environment.env containing: